 “Other wilderness programs that are expedition-only are not very effective for kids on the autism spectrum,” says Ashley Brown, Primary Therapist at Trails Carolina.
 “They are only in one setting and get used to being there.
 Once they leave the wilderness-only setting they have no idea how to adapt those behaviors to everyday life.
 What’s so great about our program at Trails is that we bring students into a variety of environments, including traditional settings like classrooms and school environments.
 This way they can practice transitioning and generalizing skills.”

-In a wilderness therapy setting, students are constantly around their peers.
+In a wilderness therapy setting, students are constantly around other teens in their group therapy peer groups, which can be challenging for younger and older children with high-functioning autism or Asperger Syndrome.
 If students are feeling like they are experiencing a sensory overload, therapeutic staff use coping strategies such as weighted objects and fidget toys.
-Many of our groups incorporate quiet self reflection time to prevent students on the spectrum from feeling overloaded.

-Wilderness therapy is a really intensive social experience which helps students practice and learn social skills.
-Teens on the spectrum often struggle to make and keep friends.
-At Trails, we utilize a variety of techniques to teach students the skills they’ll need to build lasting relationships with peers and family members.
+At Trails, we utilize a variety of techniques to teach students the interpersonal social skills they’ll need to build lasting relationships with peers and family members, which is essential in managing the challenges of autism and Aspergers in teens.

-- Social Redos
+Social Redos

-This activity involves students re enacting social exchanges which were not successful.
+This activity involves students re-enacting social exchanges which were not successful.
 Primary Therapist Ashley Brown, who works with teen girls ages 14-17, explains how this helps students on the spectrum:

 “When a student experiences a social interaction that might have upset or confused their peer, we help them retrace their steps through the social interaction.
 After retracing what went wrong within a social situation, we talk about what they should have done and ways to fix the problem.
 They then rewind the situation and act it out with the changes we discussed in a psychodrama.
 This is a way to practice and integrate social skills into interactions.
 In some groups, these social redos happen several times a day.”

-For Primary Therapist Leigh Uhlenkott, who works with young boys ages 10-13, also utilizes social redos in her work with students.
+Primary Therapist Leigh Uhlenkott, who works with young boys ages 10-13, also utilizes social redos in her work with students.
 For her students, these positive redos and psychodramas help students practice replacement behaviors.
 It can be an effective tool for boys in order for them to see how they are perceived by others.
-These young boys often lack self awareness and these techniques can help them better understand how their behaviors affect others.
+These young boys often lack self-awareness and these techniques can help them better understand how their behaviors affect others.

 Trails Primary Therapist Leigh Uhlenkott explains the use of visual cues to improve social behaviors:

-“If students are behaving in a way that can be perceived as socially inappropriate, such as clapping their hands or moving around when they are not supposed to, I use visual cues to help them understand that these behaviors should be avoided.
-For example, every time a student does something that is socially inappropriate, I might give him a pebble.
+“For example, every time a student does something that is socially inappropriate, I might give him a pebble.
 These pebbles usually add up throughout the day.
-The student might be thinking, ‘why is she giving me pebbles?
+The student might be thinking, ‘Why is she giving me pebbles?
 What’s with that?!’
 Over time, he will connect the dots and we’ll work on ways to change those behaviors in order for him to get less and less pebbles.
 These visual cues have been really effective for young boys on the spectrum in this age group.”

 Learning to participate in healthy dialogue

 Therapeutic staff members work closely with students to improve communication skills such as eye contact and practicing conversation.
-Many young people on the spectrum, especially boys, tend to carry out one sided conversations about a specific topic they love (trains, dinosaurs, WWII, etc.) for hours at a time without making the effort to hear what the other person in the conversation has to say.
+Many young people on the spectrum, especially boys, tend to carry out one-sided conversations about a specific topic they love (trains, dinosaurs, WWII, etc.) for hours at a time without making the effort to hear what the other person in the conversation has to say.
 At Trails, we help teach these students the importance of carrying on a two-sided conversation.

 Trails Carolina can help